PAFR2003/LesserSpaceNations/README.md

 >* He was first convicted when he was at the age of 36
 >* He is a good escape artist, known to get out of prison for over 5 times

+ Farewell statement:

+*"Fellow criminals, we must never surrender.
+If we made this spaceship work, we will have freedom!"*

+*- Someone's video about Dante Navarro talking speech to the other criminals, 2299.*

 ## Teraformatsiyna Kompaniya Kirichenka

  Eighteenth Faction